Moffein/RiskyFixes/README.md

 	- Affects Moon Escape and Void Fields.
 	- Moon Pillars and Void Signals already have this behavior enabled.
 - Fixed multiple Gold Shrines being able to spawn on the same stage.
-- DoT stacks no longer expire early due to SotS.

 ## Item Fixes